magarena/magarena/release/README.txt

 PalladiaMors
 ShawnieBoy

-Project Firemind integration
+- Project Firemind integration

-improve player's turn indicator.

-added New Turn visual indicator.
+  You can support http://firemind.ch/, a deck evaluation with AI service, by running duels on your machine.
+You'll first need to obtain your access key from your Project Firemind profile page, then enter it in Settings -> Run Firemind Worker.

+- tabbed view for the deck editor for simpler, less cluttered UI which scales down to smaller screens
+  * left click a row to add the selected card to the deck
+  * right click a row to remove the selected card from the deck
+  * new (very experimental, very limited) random deck generator can be used to create a random deck from whatever set of cards are displayed in the card pool

+- new turn visual indicator to show the start of a new turn

+- avatar in duel screen now displays the player with priority instead of the player whose turn it is

-update that displays a suitable and definitive "player x is winner" message at the end of a game.
+- display a suitable and definitive "player x is winner" message at the end of a game

-added new settings that lets you adjust the preview duration of both land and non-land cards when played by AI.
-These have been added to a new "Visual Cues" tab under the Gameplay tab.

-Updated preferences dialog so that you can now set the duration that the New Turn alert is displayed for (0 to 10 seconds).

-text mode setting is now session only. resets to image mode each time you restart Magarena.
+- text mode setting is now session only, resets to image mode each time you restart the game

-add setting to preferences dialog to enable/disable the New Turn visual cue.

-Avatar in GameDuelViewer displays the player with priority instead of the player whose turn it is.
-This is a better visual cue that Magarena is waiting for you to do something.

-add setting for switching back to old split view of Deck Editor.

-implement skip till end of turn
+- player can skip till end of turn using any of the below
-Shift+click action button skips till end of turn.
+  * Shift+click action button
-RMB click on action button also skips till end of turn.
+  * RMB click on action button

-- New tabbed view for the deck editor.

-- add option to open logs directory from advanced view of logs screen.

-- remove extended cube
+  * Shift+space
+  * Shift+right arrow

 - added the following to the card script:
   * Switch phyrexian mana from {P/*} to {*/P}